 Sharon Baker (Vice-Chair)

-A creative and innovative executive skilled in advancing change in not-for-profit and stakeholder-driven environments, Sharon Baker is a CPA, CMA and holds the ICD.D designation in governance from Rotman and the Institute of Corporate Directors.
-She has over 25 years of varied experience in healthcare in the hospital and home and community care sectors as well as with private technology companies.
-Recently she has specialized in virtual care at Ontario Telemedicine Network and Ontario Health.
+Sharon Baker, a creative and innovative executive, was skilled in advancing change in not-for-profit and stakeholder-driven environments.
+A CPA, CMA, with the ICD.D designation in governance from Rotman and the Institute of Corporate Directors, she brought over 25 years of varied experience in healthcare across hospital, home, and community care sectors, as well as in private technology companies.
+She recently specialized in virtual care through her work at the Ontario Telemedicine Network (OTN) and Ontario Health.

-Sharon is currently the CEO of wellSpring consulting, a private consulting practice she founded in 2002.
-She has provided strategic and governance advisory services to public and private health care organizations in the hospital, government, home care and long-term care sectors.
+As the Executive Lead of Enterprise Projects at OTN, Sharon helped advance virtual care within Ontario’s healthcare system.
+She also served as CEO of wellSpring Consulting, a private practice she founded in 2002, where she provided strategic and governance advisory services to public and private healthcare organizations in the hospital, government, home care, and long-term care sectors.

-She has extensive volunteer governance experience in healthcare and education, currently serving in the board of Kinark Child and Family Services.
-And previously served as Chair of the Board of the Ontario Shores Foundation for Mental Health, Founding Chair of Scientists in School, the Ontario Shores Centre for Mental Health Sciences, Smart Systems for Health, and the Ladies Links Tour Golf Association.
+Sharon’s extensive volunteer governance experience included roles in healthcare and education.
+She served on the board of Kinark Child and Family Services and previously held positions as Chair of the Ontario Shores Foundation for Mental Health, Founding Chair of Scientists in School, and Chair of Ontario Shores Centre for Mental Health Sciences, Smart Systems for Health, and the Ladies Links Tour Golf Association.

 Dan Adirim